pmuellr/aws-logs/HELP.md

   * `yyyy-mm-ddThh:mm:ss`
 * unix epoch ms
 * number of hours before current time

+The region option will set the AWS region to operate on.
+If not set, the region will be set from the first value available from:

+* environment variable `AWS_LOGS_REGION`
+* environment variable `AWS_DEFAULT_REGION`
+* `us-west-2`

 Debug logging is enabled with either the `--debug` flag, or having the environment variable `DEBUG` set to anything, or the environment variable